vogelsara/afry-test-client/README.md

 ## Room for improvement

-There are many thing which I would do better in a real life project.
+There are many things that I would do better in a real life project.

 ### Testing